mongodb/specifications/source/crud/bulk-write.md

 server.
 Drivers MUST explicitly define `ordered` as `true` in the `bulkWrite` command if a value is not specified in `BulkWriteOptions`.
 This is required to avoid inconsistencies between server and driver behavior if the server default changes in the future.

+Drivers MUST return a client-side error if `ordered` is true (including when default is applied) with an unacknowledged write concern containing the following message:

+> Cannot request unacknowledged write concern and ordered writes

 ### Size Limits